Getting Started

 Installation

-To install StateSpaceDynamics.jl, start up Julia and type the following code-snipped into the REPL.
+To install StateSpaceDynamics.jl, start up Julia and type the following code snippet into the REPL.

 using Pkg

-or alternatively, you can enter the package manager by typing ]
+Pkg.add("StateSpaceDynamics")or alternatively, you can enter the package manager by typing ] and then run:

 State space models are a class of probabilistic models that describe the evolution of a system through two main components - a latent and observation process.
 The latent process is a stochastic process that is not directly observed, but is used to generate the observed data.
 The observation process is a conditional distribution that describes how the observed data is generated from the latent process.